tflatebo/nessus-api-helper/README.md

+## Description
-## Ruby program to help interacting with the Nessus 6 API
+Ruby program to help interacting with the Nessus 6 API.
+Currently only supports downloading the most recent scan file in CSV format for all scans in a folder.

 ### Setup environment variables
 ```